Brand Storytelling – how to tell yours!

 This pretty much goes without saying – most target audiences these days are on social media in one form or another.
 Social Media is a great way to engage people in conversations with your business.
 You can encourage people to follow your page by creating ‘follow’ buttons on your website that link to your social media pages.
 If you send out a regular email to your customers, add a follow button on that to get them engaged with your social media pages.
 You can also use ads on social media to attract followers.

 Post content that you know will interest them and they’ll find value in.
 Ask questions in your posts and remember the 80/20 rule.
 80% engagement and building a following and only 20% actually selling a particular product.
 If you only ever post details of your products and cost, people will lose interest.
 They like to get to know the person behind the brand, so engage with video content, podcasts, inspirational quotes, funny quotes, ask questions that may be related loosely to your product or service, do a ‘this or that’ – do you prefer coffee or tea for example.
-There are loads of different post ideas in one of my previous posts.

 Get into publications they read